UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/03-dates-as-data.md

 > {: .solution}
 {: .challenge}

-## Proceed with Extra Caution when Dealing with Historical data
+## Proceed with Extra Caution when Dealing with Historical Dates

-In short, spreadsheet programs were not designed to operate historic data well.
+In short, spreadsheet programs were not designed to operate historical dates well.
 Google Sheets can't handle well dates prior to 1900-01-01.
 And Excel can't handle well anything prior to 1900-03-01 because they have considered 1900 a leap year, when in reality it is not!

 If you’re mixing historic data from before and after this date, it will translate only the post-1900 dates into its internal format, thus resulting in mixed data.
 If you’re working with historic data, be extremely careful with your dates!